Frequently asked questions...

 Will there be a second shooter?

 What are your deliverables?
-Are albums included in your price?
+Are albums and prints included in your price?
 Will you give me the native RAW files?

 I want to work with you, how do we move forward?

 Is there any paperwork?
 Do we need to sign a contract?

 What if the images aren't as I expected?